denki-kurage/md-table-editor-with-block-editor/src/kurage/document/readme.md

 ## Specify the Markdown style.

-You can set the style from the global settings.
+You can set styles from global settings.

+By default, there is a file called "markdown.css" in the plugin directory, and that is used.

+* For some reason, WordPress Playgroynd cannot use the default CSS file.

 The Markdown DOM is placed under `div.markdown-content-style` on both the frontend and backend.

-Therefore, design it in SASS as follows.
+Therefore, you should design it in SASS as follows.

     markdown.scss